geluso/learn-programming-programming-board-games/03-grid-games/01-connect-four/README.md

 simulating dropping tokens, and searching for all winning combinations in the grid.
 OK, searching for winning combinations in the grid isn't a totally new concept, but it's scaled up for what we were looking at in Tic Tac Toe.
-It's worth some pencilling on paper.
+It's worth some penciling on paper.

 The good news about these concepts is we can explore solutions for them independently from building out the rest of the whole game.
 When you start